FlyOverCoderKY/NetLab/plan.md

 - Pause works; step-through performs exactly one update; no UI jank.

 Current:
-- Added `TrainPanel` with Start/Pause/Step and a lightweight Canvas chart that simulates decreasing loss for UI scaffolding.
-Real loop will be driven by the worker in Phase 6 implementation. 🚧
+- `TrainPanel` wired to real worker metrics; Canvas chart shows loss. ✅
-- Worker now implements `compile/run/step/pause` with throttled metrics and consumes generated batches per step.
-Loss is produced by calling `softmax.trainStep` per batch. ✅
+- Worker posts metrics every snapshot and now also streams visuals; mini-batch accuracy is computed occasionally and shown in `TrainPanel`. ✅

 ---